 Action Item

-Make a list of your race dates, then categorize them into three buckets: your A, B and C races.
+Make a list of your event dates, then categorize them into three buckets: your A, B, and C events.
 Next, add those races to your Calendar.
 Now, when you use Plan Builder, you can import these races into your training plan automatically.
 Plan Builder will adjust your training around your events.

 5. What approach to winter base training should I take?

-Variables like your cycling experience level, schedule, and type of event you’re training for determining the approach you should take to base training.
+Variables like your cycling experience level, schedule, and type of event you’re training for determine your approach to base training.
 Take a look at these three rider-type scenarios to help you decide which approach works best for you:

 Triathlete